 Central East Area Ontario Health atHome Wound Care Program

 This program coordinates care across community providers and hospitals for wounds like pressure injuries and DFUs.
+As of 2025, these programs increasingly incorporate virtual wound consultations, digital imaging, and standardized referral processes, reflecting a province-wide shift toward technology-enabled care delivery.

 Tools and Technology: